snowplow/snowplowanalytics.com/_posts/2017-07-25-snowplow-mini-0.3.0-released.md

 category: Releases
 ---

-We are pleased to announce the 0.3.0 release of Snowplow Mini, our accessible "Snowplow in a box" project.
+We are pleased to announce the 0.3.0 release of Snowplow Mini, our accessible "Snowplow in a box" distribution.

 Snowplow Mini is the complete Snowplow real-time pipeline running on a single instance, available for easy deployment as a pre-built AMI.
 Use it to:

-1. Set up an inexpensive and easily discardable Snowplow stack for testing tracking and schema changes
+1. Set up an inexpensive and easily discardable Snowplow stack for testing your tracker and schema changes
 2. Learn about Snowplow without having to set up a horizontally-scalable, highly-available production-grade pipeline

 This release focuses on making Snowplow Mini much more ergonomic, with the newly bundled Control Plane, and much more secure, with built-in SSL support courtesy of [Caddy][caddy].